 9.4.2.314 (TID-To-Link Mapping element).
 When it contains two TID-To-Link Mapping elements, the Direction subfield in one of the TID-To-Link Mapping elements is set to 0(#6760) and the Direction sub- field in the other of the TID-To-Link Mapping elements is set to 1(#6760).

+If the frame is transmitted by an AP affiliated with an AP MLD, the ML Load field is optionally present.
+Otherwise, the ML Load field is not present.

 The AID List element is always present in a frame with a broadcast RA to indicate a list of target MLDs for the request and is not present in an individually addressed frame.
 The TID-To-Link Mapping Request frame is an Action No Ack frame when the AID List element is present.